fedora-infra/fmn/README.md

 ## Manual Testing

-curl seems to work okay for me `curl http://localhost:8080`
+`sse-webserver.py` curl seems to work okay for me `curl http://localhost:8080`

+`sse-server` telnet  `telnet localhost 1234` then hit enter once it asks you which you want to join

 ### Common issues